hassanzohdy/visualizer-js-docs/package.md

 # Newly created packages

-After creating your package, you need to rebuild your application again.
+After creating your package, you need to rebuild your application again if you are not running the `serve` command.

 i.e: `php visualize build blog`.

 Adding new javascript files to the package will require another build to be cached in the javascript files list.

 > New Html and scss files don't need a rebuild for the application.

+If the server is already running it will rebuild the application automatically so you won't have to rebuild it again.